NaidaNozic/House-Price-Prediction/README.md

 <h4>Project tasks include </h4>

-1. Exploratory Data Analysis and Preprocessing of the data
+1. Exploratory Data Analysis and Preprocessing of the data (Done in Kotlin)
-2. Predicting the house prices
+2. Predicting the house prices (Done in Python)
-3. Evaluating your model
+3. Evaluating your model (Done in Python)
 4. Answering the following Questions
    1. If I have a budget of €100,000, what kind of houses will I be able to buy?
    2. How much money can I save if I decide not to get a house with a pool?